MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_issupportedvidpn.md

 For more information about the analysis that this function must perform, see <a href="https://msdn.microsoft.com/ebf001fb-e445-4534-8e89-60e1b06b2d6e">Determining Whether a VidPN is Supported on a Display Adapter</a><u>.</u>

-If pIsSupportedVidPnArg-&gt;hDesiredVidPn is zero, <i>DxgkDdiIsSupportedVidPn</i> must set pIsSupportedVidPnArg-&gt;IsVidPnSupported to <b>TRUE</b>, the idea being that the display adapter can always be configured to display nothing.
+If pIsSupportedVidPnArg->hDesiredVidPn is zero, <i>DxgkDdiIsSupportedVidPn</i> must set pIsSupportedVidPnArg->IsVidPnSupported to <b>TRUE</b>, the idea being that the display adapter can always be configured to display nothing.

 <i>DxgkDdiIsSupportedVidPn</i> should be made pageable.